 Cybercrimes are becoming increasingly common and varied these days.
 Did you know that it has already negatively impacted one-third of all US companies?
-According to a recent study by Ponemon Institute, the total cost of a data breach in 2015 was $6.5 million.
+According to a study by Ponemon Institute, the total cost of a data breach in 2015 was $6.5 million.
 The same report said “the more records lost, the higher the cost of the data breach”.

 In the business of accounting, this is a serious matter and demands immediate attention by all CPAs and their firms.